zostay/RakuWAPI/README.md

 ### 2.0.4 Application Response

-The application server supplies a [Set](http://doc.perl6.org/type/Set) of strings to the application in `p6w.protocol` that specifies the way in which the application server expects the application to response.
-This specification defines the following response protocols: "http", "ws", and "socket".
-Application servers SHOULD support both of these protocols when appropriate for the `SERVER_PROTOCOL`.

-The way the server handles these two protocols responses is defined in section 4.0.
+The way the server handles responses is defined in section 4.
+Typically, all application servers will support the HTTP protocol as described within section 4.0.
+Application servers SHOULD support all protocols defined in this specification along with the Protocol extension defined in section 3.4.

 ### 2.0.5 Application Lifecycle